Build Quality9.5 /10

 I wish I could give 6 out of 5 for multitasking on this device.
-I never seen a better RAM management and multi tasking on devices in this price range.
-It easily handled intensive game like Asphalt, Chrome, YouTube all running in background with social media app.
+I have never seen a better RAM management and multi-tasking on devices in this price range.
+It easily handled intensive games like Asphalt, Chrome, YouTube all running in the background with social media app.
 RAM management is stellar which is always the major drawback of a Xiaomi device.

-10.or E comes with a stock Android experience which is fast, clean and provide the best possible user experience on an Android device.
-I am always a stock android fan, so using this device was really a great experience.
+10.or E comes with a stock Android experience which is fast, clean and provides the best possible user experience on an Android device.
+I am always a stock Android fan, so using this device was really a great experience.
 It runs on Android 7.2.1 out of the box.
 Tenor promises Oreo update very soon.

 Battery life is amazing on this device thanks to the 4000 mAh battery.
 It can easily last you one and half days with heavy usage and about 2 days with light to moderate usage.

 Dedicated SD Card Slot

 This can be the only feature that can make people choose it over Xiaomi devices.
 It has slots for 2 4G SIM slots and a separate slot for SD Card upto 128GB.
 Very useful and welcoming feature at the time when every manufacturer is moving to hybrid solutions.